jhrcook/statistical-rethinking/ch8_markov-chain-monte-carlo.md

 ### 8.3.6 Checking the chain

-  - the MC is guarunteed to converge eventually
+  - the MC is guaranteed to converge eventually
       - need to check it actually did in the time we gave it
   - use the *trace plot* to plot the samples in sequential order
       - this is the first plot that should be looked at after fitting